UummProject/uumm-prototype/support/Broken meritocracy.md

 # Meritocracy as a base
 All governance systems are a subset of [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).

+By white-listing capacities (merit) instead of identites (usually people) we can have governance system, more open and adaptable while keep being truth to the system goals, and still being compatible with old governance systems.

 _For ease of use and simplification I concentrated all the examples in a single section down below.
 You may jump there if something doesn't make total sense._

 _And for the same reasons I narrowed down the relevant merit properties to the following._